ricardoper/slim4-skeleton/README.md

 This skeleton is very customizable with a sane and organized folder structure.
 The code is simpler to understand too.

-This skeleton application was built for Composer.
-This makes setting up a new Slim Framework v4 application quick and easy.
+This skeleton application is built for Composer.
+These makes setting up a new Slim Framework v4 application quick and easy.

 - PHP >= 7.2
-- Customizable with easy configuration:
+- Customizable with an easy configuration:
   + Logger
   + Routes
   + Configs